KevinDoughty/Hypermatic/README.md

 I have produced many examples showing that the same animation blending can be replicated in a readonly interface that can run off the GPU.
 Also, unlike relative animation, Facebook POP animations cannot blend sequential groups or keyframes.
-Web-Animations will be no different.
+Web-Animations would be no different.
 [https://github.com/facebook/pop/issues/64](https://github.com/facebook/pop/issues/64)

 The biggest failure is their resistance to adding a simple property